karl-cardenas-coding/mywhoop/README.md

 - 🗄️ **Server**: Automatically download your Whoop data daily and save it to a local file or export it to a remote location.
 - 📬 **Notifications**: Receive notifications when new data is available or when an error occurs.
 - 💾 **Data Export**: Export your Whoop data to a remote location such as an S3 bucket.
 - 🗂️ **Extensions**: Data exporters and notification services can be extended to support additional use cases.
+Check out the [Extensions](#extensions-️) section to learn more.
 - 📦 **No Dependencies**: MyWhoop is available as a stand-alone binary or as a Docker image.
 No additional software is required to get started.

 ## Get Started 🚀